radiantlogic-v8/documentation-new/documentation/sys-admin-guide/using-the-server-control-panel.md

 5. From the Server Control Panel -> Settings tab, click **View** next to View Server Certificate.
 The initial key has been generated.

+>[!note]
->**Note – The View button is enabled for JKS certificate types only.
-It is not applicable for another other certificate types.**
+>The View button is enabled for JKS certificate types only.
+It is not applicable for another other certificate types.

 ![SSL Server Certificate for RadiantOne](Media/Image3.175.jpg)